FagnerMartinsBrack/overview/Introduction.md

 I also have a [blog on Medium](https://medium.com/@fagnerbrack) which you can find posts about forgotten fundamentals of software.
 I post **all links I read** on my [Reddit account](https://reddit.com/user/fagnerbrack) and [HackerNews account](https://news.ycombinator.com/submitted?id=fagnerbrack).
 I have also contributed to a few Open Source projects such as [impress.js](https://github.com/impress/impress.js), [jquery-cookie](https://github.com/carhartl), and [js-cookie](https://github.com/js-cookie/js-cookie).

-I've been through a few cycles in the software industry where [Old Is the New New](https://www.youtube.com/watch?v=AbgsfeGvg3E), not as much as those with many decades of experience.
+I've been through a few cycles in the software industry where [Old Is the New New](https://www.youtube.com/watch?v=AbgsfeGvg3E).
 Whatever you're doing, it's probably the same thing I've seen before, only with a new name.

 ## What I Expect From You